Resuming Exercise after Eyelid Surgery

 Diet: Most patients prefer to stick to a liquid diet for a day post-surgery.
 You can go back to your usual diet starting with the second day.

-Medications: It is common and expected to feel swelling, bruising and discomfort after the surgery.
-While it can feel uncomfortable, you shouldn’t be in too much pain.
-Avoid taking any over-the-counter pain killers at this point unless instructed otherwise by Dr Turner as they can increase the risk of bruising and swelling.
+Medications: It is common and expected to feel swelling, bruising, and discomfort after the surgery.
+Avoid taking any over-the-counter painkillers at this point unless instructed otherwise by Dr Turner as they can increase the risk of bruising and swelling.

 Bathing: You can take a shower or bath a day after the surgery.